pyconjp/apac-2013.pycon.jp/sphinx/source/venue/index.rst

 Special Requirements
 ------------------------------

-Dietary requirements are not common among Japanese, and it is not well understood about vegan, muslim halal and other dietary requirements.
-It is adviseable to bring the list of what you can eat / you can't eat with pictures if you would like to venture into local Japanese restaurants (e.g. if you can take dairy products when you are vegetarian)
+Dietary requirements are not common among Japanese, and dietary requirements such as vegan, or muslim halal are not well understood.
+It is adviseable to bring a list of what you can and cannot eat with pictures if you would like to venture into local Japanese restaurants (e.g. if you consume dairy products when you are vegetarian)

-Here are some vegan and halal friendly restaurans.
+Here are some vegetarian and halal friendly restaurants.

 * `Vegetarian <http://www.vegguide.org/region/364>`_
 * `Muslim Halal Food <http://www.tripadvisor.com/ShowTopic-g1066457-i13059-k3667894-Halal_muslim_food-Shinjuku_Tokyo_Tokyo_Prefecture_Kanto.html>`_

 Weather
 ==============================

+The weather in Japan in September is warm and humid with the average daytime temperature being 27 C (81 F) and the average nighttime low being 21 C (70 F).
+August and September is peak Typhoon season so you may want to have an umbrella and catch up on the local weather report before traveling.

 `Weather Forecast <http://www.accuweather.com/en/jp/tokyo/226396/month/226396?monyr=9/01/2013>`_